-Newland Chase provides clients with a deep expertise in all areas of Chilean Migration as well as effective advice wherever in the world our clients undertake their business.
+Newland Chase provides clients with a deep expertise in all areas of Chilean Immigration as well as effective advice wherever in the world our clients undertake their business.
 We invest in the best talent to bring you immigration solutions customised to your business needs.
 Our immigration consultants provide clear and practical solutions in Chile and globally through 60 offices around the world.

 For migration advice and support contact one of our office locations, or send an email using the button below.

 Expats working in Chile will find themselves in the fifth largest South American economy, and a country well known for its stability and free-market approach.